viorble/Lecture-Database/ch01_database_systems.md

 theme: default
 paginate: true
 ---
+# Chapter 1: Database Systems
+- Organizations use data to keep track of their day-to-day operations.
+Such data is used to generate information, which in turn is the basis for good decisions.
+- Data is likely to be managed most efficiently when it is stored in a database.

+---
 # Why Database
 - Databases evolved from the need to manage **large amounts** of data in an **organized and efficient** manner
 - Databases is everywhere